chumajin/kaggle-VCID/README.md

 # 3. Execute training

 The model will be created inside the savepath as 'model{fold}.pth'.
 If you provide a folder name as savepath, a folder will be created automatically.
 If you use google colab, I recommend the savepath in the google drive because the file will remove when the session is out.
-When you make models by the kaggle competition condition.
+When you make models by the kaggle competition condition, the following code should do it.

 ~~~